- Study at Deakin

 A good starting point in preparing for the ALSET is to work through the practice questions available in the Sample Collection of Questions booklet which is available at the ACER website.
 This booklet provides the only source of practice questions available.
 Past papers are not released.

-The ALSET is compulsory for most applicants applying for entry into any of Deakin University's undergraduate law degree programs: Arts/Law, Commerce/Law, Criminology/Law, International Studies/Law, Law (off campus), Law (on campus), Law/Science and Management/Law.
+The ALSET is compulsory for most applicants applying for entry into any of Deakin University's undergraduate law degree programs: Arts/Law, Commerce/Law, Criminology/Law, International Studies/Law, Law (off campus), Law (on campus), Law/Science, Property and real Estate/Law and Management/Law.

 You are exempt from sitting the ALSET if you:

-Please Note: If you are unsure whether or not you need to sit the ALSET you should email your questions regarding the ALSET to the LLB Program Cooordinator.
+Please Note: If you are unsure whether or not you need to sit the ALSET you should email your questions regarding the ALSET to the Faculty of Business and Law campus office that you wish to apply for.
 In the email please include the details of the grounds on which you believe you are eligible for an exemption.

-Only the School of Law has the authority to give advice on whether you are required to sit the test.
-If you sit the ALSET overseas through ACER in 2012 you will not be able to apply for the test through VTAC.
+If you sit the ALSET overseas through ACER in 2013 you will not be able to apply for the test through VTAC.

 Visit the ALSET section of the VTAC website for further information.
 You will find information about: